 It is often cited that there 27 Sarony photographs of Oscar Wilde from 1882.

 Indeed, this is the number illustrated in Merlin Holland’s excellent little book The Wilde Album.
 [Henry Holt, 1998].
 However, the author was wise to note there were “at least” 27 because the book ignores one of TWO photographs designated as number 9.

 The two number 9s are extremely similar and could easily be mistaken for each other if not viewed together.
 In one Wilde is holding a book and in the other he is not.
 They are included in the archive as photographs 9A and 9B.
 The additional number 9 means that there are 28 photographs from 1882.
-To these we can add three photographs taken by Sarony in 1883 of Wilde with shorter hair.
-Therefore the currently known number of Sarony images of Oscar Wilde stands at 31.
+To these we can add three known photographs taken by Sarony in 1883 of Wilde with shorter hair.
+Therefore the current number of Sarony images of Oscar Wilde stands at 31.

 Included are the last four photographs (numbers 24-27) which this web site postulates were taken at a later date.
 For more see Last Four.